Haminimi/cv-app/README.md

 I am aware of the danger of using an index as a key, however, I opted for it for this project because it can't produce any unwanted results.

 Currently, the project just takes user input and displays it.
 There is a lot of space for improvement, aiming to transform this project into a fully developed CV builder/generator site.
 However, the main goal of the project is achieved.

+And the project could definitely benefit from some styling. 😂
 ## Credits
 - Icon used for the favicon image is one of the [Profile icons created by Prosymbols Premium - Flaticon](https://www.flaticon.com/free-icons/profile)
 ## Author